Prairie Dog 25th Anniversary Issue

 February 15, 2018

 Prairie Dog is turning 25 this year!
-For the past two and a half decades, Prairie Dog has been Regina’s only independent paper, covering news, arts and city life with our unique perspective.
+For the past two and a half decades, Prairie Dog has been Regina’s only independent paper, covering news, arts and city life with a unique perspective.
 This February 15th we’re publishing a special retrospective edition of Prairie Dog.
 This is sure to be an extremely popular and collectible issue; we’d love for you to be a part of it!

 Book your spot!